France to buy four Lockheed C130 military transport planes

-A Defence Ministry source had said in May that France had pencilled several hundreds of millions of euros into its latest defence budget for the possible purchase of those four planes and would make a decision by year-end.
+A Defense Ministry source had said in May that France had penciled several hundreds of millions of euros into its latest defense budget for the possible purchase of those four planes and would make a decision by year-end.

 The delivery of the C130s could start in 2017, a French military source said.